Ogee

 Escudo de Castilla y León

-Arms devised by me, highlighted with lights and shadows, contoured in Sable, with an ogee outer contour and with a freehand finish.
+Coat of arms designed by me, highlighted with lights and shadows, contoured in Sable, with an ogee external shape and with a freehand finish.

 Style keywords: Outlined in sable, Illuminated, Ogee and Freehand.